THE UNMUTUAL WEBSITE FAQ

-Put simply, it is the view of many that they are no longer deserving of support.
-Immoral and illegal acts (including the secret taping of a magazine editor in his home, the attacking of a charity fundraising event, refusal to publish their accounts and much more) purpotrated by the coordination team of the Society has led to countless numbers of members quitting in disgust.
+Six of One is the name of a disgraced "Prisoner Appreciation Society".
+Whilst the Society from 1977-2001 was a great and well respected organisation with 3000+ members at times, it is now a morally bankrupt embarrassment to fandom (with only a few hundred remaining members) and dreadful value for money.
+Put simply, it is the view of the vast majority of "Prisoner" fans (50,000 people have been members of Six of One, over 49,500 no longer wish to be members) that they are no longer deserving of support.
+Ongoing (as of 2013) immoral and illegal acts (including the secret taping of a magazine editor in his home, the attacking of charity fundraising events, refusal to publish their accounts and much more) purpotrated by current/2013 coordination team of the Society has led to countless numbers of members quitting in disgust.
 This is not just "fan rumour".
 A website has been set up outlining all the despicable actions of those who run the Society.
-We advise all those not fully aware of the facts to visit http://www.sixofone-info.co.uk to furnish themselves of the truth regarding the Society.
+All individuals not fully aware of the facts should visit http://www.sixofone-info.co.uk to furnish themselves of the truth regarding the Society.

-Society is no longer relevant.
-What should such a Society provide for its
+Appreciation Society is no longer relevant.
+What should such a Society provide

-members?
-Information about the series, the chance to meet like-minded individuals,
+for its members?
+Information about the series, the chance to meet like-minded

-the chance to find out about new books and merchandise, and the chance to
+individuals, the chance to find out about new books and merchandise, and the

-attend events.
-It is the opinion of most Prisoner fans that one doesn't need
+chance to attend events.
+It is the opinion of most Prisoner fans that one

 For information on the series there are a wealth of books, online forums, newsgroups and websites.
 With a few clicks of the mouse button one can have all the information about the show one could possibly need.
 This information, of course, is also free.

-One does not need to be a member of a Society to learn about new items or events, as this website proves (and, indeed, Six of One themselves often refuse to promote items which they have not personally been involved in).
+One does not need to be a member of a Society to learn about new items or events, as this website proves (and, indeed, Six of One themselves often refuse to promote most official events and publications).
 Thus, everything any Society could provide can be better provided by individuals *outside* of such a Society.
 Thus, Prisoner fans get everything they need without all the problems (and costs) that come with joining Societies.

-6. I have lots of questions regarding The Prisoner.
-Are the answers here?
+5. I have lots of questions regarding The Prisoner.
+Are the answers at TUW?

-9. Can I email my own pictures, articles, and reviews to The Unmutual?
+6. Can I email questions, articles, and reviews to The Unmutual?